fragforce/FFOverlays/README.md

 * Import it using OBS by going to options and then Scene Collections
 * Go to the Commercials scene and edit the playlist in the 'Commercial Player' Source to point to the folder where your EL/CMN videos are.

+## TL;DR - OBS Linux
+* What are you even doing reading this?
+If you know Linux, you dont need my help, go do your thing!

 ## About this github
 This is where you can find all the basic images Fragforce participants can use in their OBS stream layout to help standarize stream branding.